 The problem with equity compensation as a financial plan

 Equity grants create a specific and under-appreciated risk: the steady accumulation of a large, concentrated position in a single company — in the same sector your career and family depends on.
 If the company thrives, everything compounds in your favor.
 If it doesn't — a corporate restructuring, a prolonged drawdown, an industry-wide correction, new competitive threats — your portfolio and your income can take a hit simultaneously.
-We see this pattern constantly with tech employees: significant wealth on paper, less diversification than they realize, and a tax situation that makes reducing the concentration feel expensive.
+We see a common pattern with tech employees: significant wealth on paper, far less diversification than they realize, and a tax situation that makes reducing the concentration feel expensive.
 The position keeps growing faster than it gets managed.
 The goal isn't to eliminate your employer stock — that's often neither practical nor desirable.
-It's to build a plan that systematically reduces concentration over time, manages the tax impact intelligently and in a tax-aware way, and ensures that your financial security doesn't depend entirely on one company continuing to perform, or you feeling like you’re on a treadmills having to run fast to keep up.
+The goal is to build a plan that systematically reduces concentration over time, manages the tax impact intelligently, and ensures that your financial security doesn't depend entirely on one company continuing to perform, or on you feeling like you’re on a treadmill having to run fast to keep up.

 What we do

-De-risking with tax awareness.
-Vesting in RSUs or selling other appreciated equity creates taxable events.
-We build a systematic approach to diversification that accounts for your cost basis, your current bracket, available losses elsewhere in the portfolio — so the tax tail doesn't wag the financial planning dog, but so it also doesn't get ignored.
+Taw-aware de-risking.
+Vesting in RSUs or selling appreciated equity creates taxable events.
+We build a systematic approach to diversification that accounts for your cost basis, your current bracket, available losses elsewhere in the portfolio, and various potential tax-deferral strategies — so that the tax tail doesn't wag the financial planning dog, but so it also doesn't get ignored.

 RSU planning.
-RSUs are taxed as ordinary income at vesting — often at the highest marginal rates, and typically taxes are under-withheld.
-We make sure you understand the tax impacts, help adjust estimated payments where needed, and include vesting schedules into the broader financial plan.
+RSUs are taxed as ordinary income at vesting — often at the highest marginal rates, and typically taxes are under-withheld by the company.
+We make sure you understand the tax impacts, help adjust estimated payments where needed to avoid under-payment penalties or sudden tax-payment cashflow crunches, and include vesting schedules into the broader financial picture.

 Scenario planning.
-One of the most valuable conversations we have with clients center around scenario planning to incorporate the range of possible outcomes.
-What would your financial picture look like if you lost your job, had to transition to another career, had a medical issues in the family?
+One of the most valuable conversations we have with clients is around scenario planning to incorporate a range of possible outcomes.
+What would your financial picture look like if you lost your job, had to transition to another career, had a medical issue in the family?
 How would we maintain your current lifestyle?
 Or what if this high-pay, high-stress job no longer feels sustainable at some point?
-What kinds of encore career might you think about?
-A good financial plan holds up across a range of potential outcomes, not just the current or the best one.
+What kind of encore career might you think about?
+A good financial plan holds up across a range of potential outcomes.

 Building wealth outside the stock.
-While equity compensation continues to vest and accumulate, we work in parallel to build a diversified financial foundation for your family — retirement accounts, taxable investment accounts, tax-loss harvesting, cash flow planning, debt management, liquidity solutions, life, disability and other insurance — so that your long-term financial security isn't solely dependent on one job, one company or one stock ticker.
+While equity compensation continues to vest and accumulate, we work in parallel to build a diversified foundation for your family — taxable investment accounts, retirement accounts, tax-loss harvesting, cash flow planning, debt management, liquidity solutions, life, disability and other insurance — so that your long-term financial security isn't solely dependent on one job, one company or one stock.

 The bigger picture

 Many of our equity compensation clients are also thinking about larger questions alongside the portfolio: how much do we actually spend?
 Is maxing out my 401(k) plan enough to prepare for retirement?
 I’ve heard about Roth accounts but always earned too much?
 And what’s a Megabackdoor Roth?
 How much is enough to feel genuinely secure?
-What does early retirement or a career change actually require financially?
-How do you build a lifestyle that doesn't require the stock to keep going up indefinitely?
+What does early retirement or a career change really require financially?
+How do I build a lifestyle that doesn't require my stock to keep going up and up and up?
 Those conversations matter as much as the tax optimization.
 We think about it all.